vsushko/workspace/kubernetes.md

 ```
 ### Nodes
 Kubernetes runs your workload by placing containers into Pods to run on Nodes.
-A node may be a virtual or physical machine, depending on the cluster.
+A **node** is a worker machine and it may be either a physical machine or virtual, depending on the cluster.
-Each node is managed by the control plane and contains the services necessary to run Pods.
+Each node contains the services necessary to run Pods.

-Get nodes:
+List all nodes:
 ```
 kubectl get nodes
 ```